An evolutionary model that satisfies detailed balance: Introduction

 For a reversible Markov chain, the stationary distribution may be found by verifying detailed balance conditions.
 In our model, introduced in \cite{watkins2014sex}, we start by writing the mutation-selection equilibrium in a convenient closed form, and then exhibit MCMC kernels that implement reversible Markov chains with this stationary distribution, and for which the proposal and acceptance algorithms are plausible abstract models of breeding, mutation, and selection.
 Each generation starts with a population of $n$ individuals.
 One new individual is `bred' -- that is, sampled conditionally on the existing population -- to produce an expanded population of $n+1$ individuals; from this expanded population, one individual is selected to be discarded, leaving a new population of size $n$ to start the next generation.
-This might appear similar to the Moran Process \cite{moran1962statistical} but in fact it is very different, as explained in section\ \ref{sec:morandifference}
+This kind of evolution is typically modeled with a Moran model \cite{moran1962statistical} and in subsections \ref{sec:dir} and \ref{sec:moran}, we shall see that when the breeding process is a generalised Polya urn model, then our model can be indeed considered as a discrete time Moran model with mutation and selection.
+But our model is more general that just a Moran one, because we allow a more general breeding process.
+However, due to the connection with Moran models, the generalized Polya urn model (or, equivalently, Dirichlet-categorical process) is an important special case of breeding so that section \ref{sec:dirichletprior} is devoted to that model.

-In previous evolutionary models such as \cite{crow1970introduction}, and in genetic algorithms such as \cite{holland1975adaptation}, the reproductive fitness of a genome is modelled as the genome's rate of breeding, and not as its probability of death.
-In the breeding phase of each generation, fit genomes are chosen to breed more frequently than unfit genomes: in these models, discarding individuals -- or `death' -- is modelled as random deletion from the population.
+In many evolutionary models such as \cite{crow1970introduction}, and in genetic algorithms such as \cite{holland1975adaptation}, the reproductive fitness of a genome is modelled as the genome's rate of breeding, and not as its probability of death.
+In these models, in the breeding phase of each generation, fit genomes are chosen more frequently to breed than unfit genomes are: in these models, discarding individuals -- or `death' -- is modelled as uniformly random deletion from the population.
+The second option is that the selection occurs at death: individuals are discarded (or `die') with probability related to their fitness (termed viability selection): less-fit individuals are more likely to be discarded.
+For discrete time classical models such as the Wright-Fisher or Moran model, there is actually no big difference whether the selections occur at death or at reproduction (although formulas can be slightly different, see e.g. \cite{MuireheadWakeley}) and in the literature both versions are present.
+In our model, breeding is conditional sampling from a very general exchangeable process and so it is quite natural that selection occurs at death.
+This is a significant design choice that turns out to greatly simplify the analysis.
+Observe that selection at death it does not mean that all allele types have equal probability to be born.
+Our model might have breeding process as i.i.d. random variables with given distribution possibly very far form uniform, or the breeding process can be generalized Polya urn, where the history of evolution determines what types are more likely to be born.